 EDUC 066.
-Field Work in Coaching and Officiating
+Field Work in Coaching and Officiating 2 sem. hrs.

 Experiences in assisting and coaching current sports activities.
 Principles, problems, and philosophy of coaching.
 Introduction to correct officiating skills and mechanics with a special emphasis on the knowledge of rules.
 Open to all students in the university.
 Approval of Director of Teacher Education required.
 Grading on S/U basis.